rust-embedded/rust-raspberrypi-OS-tutorials/11_virtual_mem_part1_identity_mapping/README.md

 - Since we identity map the whole `Device MMIO` region, it is accessible by asserting its physical base address (`0x3F20_1000` or `0xFA20_1000` depending on which RPi you use) after the `MMU` is turned on.
-- Additionally, it is also mapped into the last `64 KiB` entry of the `lvl3` table, making it accessible through base address `0x1FFF_1000`.
+- Additionally, it is also mapped into the last `64 KiB` slot in the first `512 MiB`, making it accessible through base address `0x1FFF_1000`.

 The following block diagram visualizes the underlying translation for the second mapping.